MONTRÉAL EN LUMIÈRE: a winter fest that warms the soul

-It’s almost hard to believe that MONTRÉAL EN LUMIÈRE has been thumbing its nose at winter — and giving Montrealers an excuse to scratch their festival itch all year ’round — for 20 years already.
-Conceived in order to bring a little warmth, light and some festive life to the dead of winter, MONTRÉAL EN LUMIÈRE has evolved to become one of the largest winter arts and culture festivals in the world.
-The following is a first taste of what the festival has in store for its prestigious anniversary.
+Conceived in order to bring a little warmth, light and festive life to the dead of winter, MONTRÉAL EN LUMIÈRE has evolved to become one of the largest — and tastiest — winter arts and culture festivals in the world.
+Let the following be your guide to the 2020 edition of one of Montréal’s hottest cold weather festivals.

-Organized by the same festive folks who produce the globally renowned Festival International de Jazz de Montréal and the Francos de Montréal French music festival, MONTRÉAL EN LUMIÈRE — which this year runs from February 21 to March 3 — draws some 1,300,000 visitors.
-The fest features an expansive and eclectic program of entertainment and activities encompassing an array of performing arts (live music, theatre, dance, circus arts and more), an especially extensive journey through several realms of gastronomy this year, free outdoor family attractions/distractions, more than a few surprises and the always hugely anticipated festival-closing Nuit Blanche à Montréal all-night arts party (see below).
+Organized by the same festive folks who produce the globally renowned Festival International de Jazz de Montréal and the Francos de Montréal French music festival, MONTRÉAL EN LUMIÈRE — which this year runs February 20 to March 1 — draws some 1,300,000 visitors annually.
+The fest features an expansive and eclectic program of entertainment and activities encompassing an array of performing arts (live music, theatre, dance, circus arts and more), an especially extensive journey through several realms of gastronomy, free outdoor family attractions/distractions, more than a few surprises and the always hugely anticipated, festival-closing Nuit blanche à Montréal all-night arts party (see below).

 The MONTRÉAL EN LUMIÈRE free outdoor site is nestled snugly in the heart of the Quartier des spectacles, itself in the heart of downtown.
 Jammed with all manner of vibrant activities for young and old and all points in between, the site is the epicentre of the action.
-Free shows on the giant outdoor concert stage, a fully-tricked-out Ferris wheel, a 180-metre zip-line over the site, immersive and interactive installations (including an extraordinary downtown circuit of ten luminous works courtesy of Illuminart), warming-up areas, gourmet pit stops, street performers, fireworks and the always ridiculously popular, 110-metre urban ice slide are all popular features of this colourful, dynamic and family-friendly winter village.
+Free shows on the giant outdoor concert stage, a fully-tricked-out Ferris wheel, a 180-metre zip-line over the site, an extraordinary downtown circuit of immersive and interactive luminous works courtesy of Illuminart, warming-up areas, gourmet pit stops, street performers, fireworks and the always ridiculously popular 110-metre urban ice slide are all features of this colourful, dynamic and family-friendly winter village.

-Fine-dining is the self-proclaimed cornerstone of MONTRÉAL EN LUMIÈRE.
-To wit, in the 20 years since the fest was founded, some 575 renowned chefs, wine producers and speakers representing both Québec and international gastronomic traditions have taken part in this annual ode to culinary discovery.
-This year the theme is “A journey around the world… and to the heart of the world,” and anchoring that are the Air France Finest Tables, featuring exceptional menus from the chefs of 45 of Montréal’s most innovative kitchens.
-And more than 40 of the most creative chefs from around the world will be pairing up with their Québec counterparts to create gourmet meals representing some fifteen different countries.
+Fine dining is the self-proclaimed cornerstone of MONTRÉAL EN LUMIÈRE.
+To wit, in the 21 years since the fest was founded, over 600 renowned chefs, wine producers and speakers representing both Québec and international gastronomic traditions have taken part in this annual ode to culinary discovery.
+Anchoring the culinary arts experience again this year is an expanded edition of the Air France Finest Tables program, which this year features exceptional menus from the chefs of 50 of Montréal’s most innovative kitchens, including 12 new ones.
+Joining the Montréal chefs will be top chefs from Copenhagen, Dubai, New York City, Paris, Switzerland, Haiti, Chile and elsewhere to create utterly delicious dishes.
+Among these international guests will be no fewer than nine Michelin star chefs with a combined 17 stars between them.
 But it doesn’t stop there — not even close.

 Jamie O’Meara, blogger